Code-Institute-Submissions/TheGame/README.md

 In a part of this project, I was following some materials provided in our course at Code Institute. <br>
 While creating the footer, I was inspired by the "Rosie Odenkirk" mini project.
-The idea for contact form comes from "Love running" project, but behind idea of its JavaScript stands also the project mentioned above.
+The idea for contact form comes from "Love running" project, but behind idea of its JavaScript stands also the project mentioned above, although to my best memory, the redirect function is of my own idea.

 Set of colors was choosen from coolors.co